Picture & Sound

 How to make forgettable game by avoiding musical narration

-Patryk also work as lecturer at University of Lower silesia in Wrocław and share his passion to films, games and music with students.
-He also collaborate with other educational facilities such as University of Wroclaw or eduweb.pl
+Patryk also works as lecturer at University of Lower Silesia in Wrocław and shares his passion to films, games and music with students.
+He also collaborates with other educational facilities such as University of Wroclaw or eduweb.pl

 This presentations is directed to game developers, writers, storytellers and aspiring game composers.
-Main goal of the speech is to motivate a conversation about how music can help in making games memorable and how strongly it can affect ours / gamers subconscious not only to gain immersion but what’s perhaps more important, to increase involvement and attachment to specific game.
-Most if not all story driven games has music.
-However music can be very effective in specific moment, satisfy game player, while not creating necessary connections from storytelling standpoint.
+Main goal of the speech is to motivate a conversation about how music can help in making games memorable and how strongly it can affect ours / gamers’ subconscious not only to gain immersion but what’s perhaps more important, to increase involvement and attachment to specific game.
+Most, if not all, story driven games have music.
+However, music can be very effective in specific moment, satisfy game player, while not creating necessary connections from storytelling standpoint.
 We will listen and watch selected examples from games and films to point out musical tricks which can help create more entertaining and more importantly cohesive games.